 Finding good broadline food distribution is a fraught but essential business for all but the most rarified of, ahem, “food service establishments.”
 Cheney Brothers Inc., is a privately-held Florida family business.
 Their offices and warehouses are utilitarian, and their resources go toward the quality, availability and breadth of their products.
 Our rep, Mike, has also paid out of his pocked the few times we’ve had an order issue.

 DOXA is a third-wave coffee shop in Alachua.
 It is a beautiful space, with drinks that match the consideration we put into the baked goods they serve from us.

 Gonzalo Oliva has been a wine supplier and distributor with Uppercrust for many years.
 Many of his selections are our guests’ absolute favorites on the list.
 He schleps all the way from Jacksonville for many of our Saturday wine tastings, making his charisma and charm all the more winning during those events.

-King Arthur is the pre-eminent artisan flour mill and distributor in the US.
+King Arthur Flour is the pre-eminent flour mill and distributor in the country.
 Their flours are consistent and taste of wheat.

 Mayflower Cellars is Uppercrust’s first wholesale partner.
 And a true partnership at that.
 Uppercrust is grateful to bake ciabatta for their fine sandwiches.
 We *cannot wait* to try the ham they’re making for us from Dave and Ginger’s pigs.
 Jon, Kerry and Brandon are good people, and Gainesville is lucky to have such passionate, knowledgeable culinarians.